esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/enedis.md

 ## Data types and adaptive error handling
 As mentioned above, the Enedis module handles three types of data: daily consumption, daily maximum consumption, and daily production.
-However, the Enedis DataHub API does not always return all three types of data as, for example, a user might not produce electricity.
+However, the Enedis DataHub API does not always return all three types of data as, for example, a user might not produce electricity, or might not have provided consent for a specific data type.
 At the time being, the Enedis DataHub API does not provide an interface for third-parties to discover what kind of data is available.
 For this reason, the esthesis EDGE Enedis module is operating on a "trial and error" basis, trying to fetch all three types of data and graciously handle any errors that might occur (i.e. an error while trying to fetch data type X does not prevent the module from fetching data type Y).